grantsrb/blotching/readme.md

     "model_type": str
-        the class name of the model architecture "digit_embs": bool
+        the class name of the model architecture "hf_model_type": str ["gpt2", "gptj"]
+        the huggingface transformer base. only applies if using HFModel or FrankenModel types.
+    "digit_embs": bool
         if true, all numbers consist of individual digit embeddings. false is not currently implemented.